At a Glance

 ✨Know Your Occupational Health Basics

 Brush up on your knowledge of occupational health principles and practices.
-Be prepared to discuss how you would assess workplace health risks and implement health promotion strategies tailored to different sectors.
+Be prepared to discuss how you would assess and manage health risks in various work environments, as this will demonstrate your expertise and suitability for the role.

-Familiarise yourself with the practice's history and the sectors they serve.
-Understanding their approach to occupational health and wellbeing will help you tailor your responses and show genuine interest in the role.
+Research the client’s history and services they provide.
+Understanding their approach to occupational health and wellbeing will allow you to tailor your answers and show genuine interest in their practice during the interview.